 Swing Patrol History: 1997-1998

 Where do we start? well, Claudia taught numerous dance styles including Latin, Ballroom, Rock and Roll and Lindy Hop, but was a little frustrated with the dance as the scene wasn’t growing as quickly as her passion would like!
 There was, however, a small group learning Lindy Hop from a range of overseas teachers who came to Melbourne each year.
-Teachers who included luminaries of the day: the Rhythm Hot Shots and Steven Mitchell.
+Teachers who included luminaries of the day, such as the Rhythm Hot Shots.
 They formed a group called “Vic Lindy Hop” and employed Rob Bloom to come down from Sydney to teach regular workshops.

 At the same time, Scott had seen Lindy Hop at Disneyland and at a huge News Years Eve Swing Ball in Washington DC.
 He was hooked!
 Upon arriving back in Australia, Scott phoned every dance school in the Yellow Pages.
 Almost none of them had heard of Lindy Hop, or advised that it was not taught in Australia.
 This wasn’t true, of course, as Lindy was being taught in small pockets around Melbourne and had a solid community in Sydney.

 Then Scott went web surfing and found Claudia’s email on a Sydney web site.
 Scott and Claudia teamed up, with Scott becoming Claudia’s swing crazed and passionate student.
 To this day Claudia still has that original email sent to her from Scott.